-On December 31, 2018, Tower Health ("Tower") and Drexel University signed a 20-year academic affiliation agreement that allows the University to use Tower Health's Reading Hospital campus in Berks County, Pennsylvania as another location for the College of Medicine's four-year undergraduate medical education program.
-On July 27, 2021, Tower and Drexel University celebrated the grand opening of a state-of-the-art branch campus facility in West Reading PA that will train at least 40 additional Drexel University medical students per year starting in August 2021.
-The branch campus allows the Drexel University's College of Medicine to provide high quality medical education and academic programs and serve the community through the delivery of high quality and cost-effective health care services at Tower Health facilities.
+On December 31, 2018, Tower Health ("Tower") and Drexel University signed a 20-year academic affiliation agreement that allows the University to use Tower Health's Reading Hospital campus in Berks County, Pennsylvania as another location for the College of Medicine's four-year undergraduate medical education program located in Philadelphia PA.
+The agreement calls for Tower to provide free of charge up to 20 rotation slots for each of the 3rd and 4th year classes annually for the Philadelphia based medical students at Tower sites.
+Rotations over 20 per class year incur a charge to the University.
+The agreement also calls for the opening of a state of the art 120,000 sf facility in West Reading PA that trains at least 40 additional Drexel University medical students per year starting in July 2021.
+In August 2019, Tower entered into a 25-year lease with Equus Capital Partners for the building that included the 120,000-sf medical school facility.
+In addition, Tower and Drexel University entered into a Medical Building Access and Occupancy Agreement that run concurrently with the building lease.
+The new medical school has shared governance through a Joint Operating Committee with members from Tower and Drexel University.
+All revenues and expenses for the new medical school are shared evenly between Tower and Drexel University.
+The academic affiliation agreement allows the Drexel University's College of Medicine to create and maintain high quality medical education and academic programs in an appropriate learning environment and serve the community through the delivery of high quality and cost-effective health care services at Tower Health facilities.